dresio12/QS_projection_model/README.md

 DESCRIPTION OF FILES

-MLB_data_excel_file_creation.R: Work in progress script that has gone under a few changes.
-Generates the game_pack data files, game information data files with starting pitcher and umpire information, and generates the Chadwick people file to be used in the cumulative stats script

 park_factors_17_24.R: obtains all the park factors for each stadium from 2017-2024

-all_chadwick_people.R: used to obtain the MLBAM and FangraphsID for new players when available
+all_chadwick_people.R: used to obtain all th necessary player information avaialable from the Chadwick databases

+people.rds: all the players from the Chadwick database

+MLB_data_excel_file_creation.R: Generates the game_pack data files, game information data files with weather, starting pitcher, and umpire information, and uses the Chadwick people file to generate the list of pitchers used in cumulative_stas_for_QS_model

 cumulative_stats_for_QS_model:  Creates 5 RDS files
   1) DF for all pitcher game logs from 2017-2024 with various additional cumualtive and 6-game split rolling average stats